aschrab/lsm/README.md

 lsmcheck
 --------

-Old, C-based tools for working maintaing LSM.
+Old, C-based tools for working with and maintaing the LSM.
 Won't currently compile.

 Most of the code is in the liw modules of publib, both of which are included in a tar file.